schnerring/seabats/public/articles/stories.md

 Osprey 1, Osprey 3 / 33.433°, 13.933°

-The dot shows the last know position of a shipwreck that happened in April involving Frontex ships, but without any records of their tracks.
+The dot shows the last known position of a shipwreck that happened in April involving Frontex ships, but without any records of their tracks.
 Alarmphone was in contact with the 130 people on board who had left Al Khoms in the evening of the 20th.
 At 11:00 the next day Alarmphone got their GPS position and tries to alert authorities.
 No one intervened despite efforts by Alarmphone.
 The NGO ship Ocean Viking by SOS Mediterranee disrupted an ongoing operation to head to the scene but is hours away.
 In the evening a mayday call is sent out by an unidentified assets – likely
 <button class="data-link" data="a18dfecc-9890-47ff-9b2c-1e44a3069396">Osprey 1</button>
 spotted by people on board.
 A second Mayday call is sent out 23 minutes later – again by an unidentified asset.
 The next day around midday of the 22nd Osprey3 (no track available) and several vessels sight bodies.
 Despite searching for several hours no survivors were found.